gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Get-AipServiceDocumentLog.md

 # Get-AipServiceDocumentLog

 ## SYNOPSIS
-Gets protection information about documents that are tracked.
+Gets protection information about documents that are tracked by Azure Information Protection.

 ## SYNTAX